check package

 obj, err := newObj()

-check.Equal(t, nil, err).Fatal() // Fatal will stop the test on failure (by calling t.FailNow)
+check.Equal(t, nil, err).Fatal() // Fatal will stop the test on inequality (by calling t.FailNow)

 check.EqualSlice(t, []int{42}, obj.Answers).